 2. Algonquin Provincial Park

-From perhaps the smallest park we hop to one of the biggest Toronto national parks – Algonquin is a fourth of the size of Belgium.
+From perhaps the smallest park we hop to one of the biggest national parks near Toronto – Algonquin is a fourth of the size of Belgium.
 The Provincial Park flaunts a mind-boggling 2400 lakes and 1400km of waterfalls, so it truly is best seen through a kayak.
 Going by boat enables you to slip unobtrusively through the water, which means you’ll have the best chance of seeing some underwater aquatic life without hurting the creatures.
 It is huge and is made up of rough edges and thick forests, so biking and birding are additionally both prevalent exercises.
 Of the inconceivable 53 types of warm-blooded creatures who call the recreation center “home”, the most prevalent ones are moose, white followed deer, beavers, wild bears, and wolves.

 Location: Ontario 60, Ontario K0J 2M0, Canada